Art History, B.A.

 - Complete the University Undergraduate Core curriculum requirements.

-- Complete major requirements: minimum 30 credits required.
+- Complete major requirements: minimum of 30 credits required.

 - Complete remaining credits with a second major, minor, certificate and/or electives to reach the minimum of 120 credits required for graduation.